aws-samples/r53resolver-query-log-parser/README.md

 * SAM CLI - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * [Python 3 installed](https://www.python.org/downloads/)

-#### Malicous Domains List
-This SAM will create S3 bucket (bucket will be named based on parameter `S3DNSLogsBucketName`).
-You will node to store the file with list of malicious domains in that bucket.
-For this sample application we obtained list of malicious domain from [curated list of awesome Threat Intelligence resources](https://github.com/hslatman/awesome-threat-intelligence).
-For the testing we used https://www.malwaredomainlist.com/mdl.php

-> Optional: You can also modify `import_malicious_list` Lambda function to download the file from location other than S3. i.e using CURL or similar.

-To build and deploy your application for the first time, run the following in your shell:

 ## Deploy SAM
 Once you have pre-requisites you can deploy the RT53 Resolver logging SAM application.
 The first command will build the source of the application.